 A. Ratio: The ratio varies depending on the number of children, the ages of the children, and the number of caregivers in the home.
-See attached graphic below in iii B. Ratio and group size requirements change for field trips and water activities.
+See attached graphics below in part B. Ratio and group size requirements change for field trips and water activities.
 Listed family homes may care only for up to three unrelated children, with no restrictions on ratio/group size.